No. 19 USC dominates 1st half in 72-58 win over Oregon

+LOS ANGELES (AP) — Southern California hasn’t lost two games in a row all season, and the 19th-ranked Trojans weren’t about to let it happen now.

-LOS ANGELES (AP) — Tahj Eaddy scored 24 points and No. 19 Southern California led by 16 after a blistering start on its way to a 72-58 victory over Oregon on Monday night.
+Coming off an eight-point loss to Arizona, down a starter and having just one day to prepare, the Trojans led by 16 after a blistering start on their way to a 72-58 victory over Oregon on Monday night.

+“We feel like we let one slip against Arizona,” said Tahj Eaddy, who scored 24 points.
+“We wanted to let teams know you can’t bully us.
+We’re showing we’re fighters.”

 The Trojans (19-4, 13-3) moved into sole possession of first place in the Pac-12 by dominating the Ducks with just a seven-man rotation.
-Second-leading rebounder Isaiah Mobley strained his right calf earlier in the day and missed his first start of the season.
+Second-leading rebounder Isaiah Mobley strained his right calf against Arizona and missed his first start of the season.

+“We kind of made a point of emphasis to come out with the right intensity,” Eaddy said.
+“We weren’t going for what happened against Arizona, so that kind of contributed to our big start.”

+The teams were supposed to play Jan.
+30, but the game was postponed due to COVID-19 issues with the Ducks.
+It got rescheduled on just four days’ notice.

 LJ Figueroa and Eric Williams Jr. scored 14 points each for Oregon, which had its five-game winning streak snapped.
 The Ducks (14-5, 9-4) came in tied with USC and UCLA at three losses apiece in league play.

 Eaddy scored USC’s first nine points — all on 3-pointers — and the Trojans raced to a 17-1 lead while the Ducks missed their first 12 shots.

+“It was 9-0 before I could even get a drink of water,” Oregon coach Dana Altman said.

 Eaddy, a graduate transfer from Santa Clara, hit five 3s in the half, his last one giving USC a 23-point cushion, its largest of the period.

 The Trojans made 17 of 26 shots in the half.
 Oregon missed seven of eight 3-pointers and shot 10 of 29 from the floor.

+“They threw a knockout punch in the first five minutes of the game,” Altman said.
+“We just didn’t get anything going offensively.
+We were just stuck in the mud.
+Defensively, no activity.”

-The Ducks tried a full-court press in the second half, but it didn’t stop the explosive Trojans.
+Oregon tried a full-court press in the second half, but it didn’t stop the explosive Trojans.
 They got 15 points and a season high-tying 11 rebounds from Drew Peterson, and 11 points from Evan Mobley.
-USC outrebounded the Ducks 39-26.

 Eaddy’s sixth 3-pointer early in the second half extended USC’s lead to 26.